 The importance of grandparents is often underrated.
-For starters, they come with decades of hands-on experience in parenting.
+For starters, they come with decades of hands-on experience in parenting compare to us.
 From dealing with temperamental toddlers to moody teenagers, they have gone through it all.
 It is always comforting to know that you have your parents or your partner’s parents to reach out to for parental advice on a tricky situation, whether it is coming up with natural cures for a fever or home remedies for a cough and cold.
 They also come with the added benefit of knowing how to handle your child as they have interacted with them, and you or your partner, since birth.

 Being a parent, it is a no-brainer that supporting your child through thick and thin is one of the primary rules of parenting, and who can provide better emotional and physical support than a loving grandparent?
 In today’s fast-paced world, children are often confronted with many life-changing situations like settling into a new preschool or even the sudden loss of a loved one.
 Knowing that you have a comforting grandparent to bank on is a blessing in disguise as grandparents only understand the language of love and encouragement.

 As the saying goes, the most valuable lessons in life are free.
 Grandparents are the best teachers when it comes to learning valuable lessons like giving charity, being polite or even basic etiquettes like being respectful to your neighbours.
 They shower your kids with love but also know when to pull strings when the going gets tough.
 Additionally, grandparents are often known to entertain children with stories of family history with a valuable lesson, in the end, accompanied by a good laugh and occasional tears of joy.
+Grandparents are so important in a child’s life to teach many important life lessons in their early time.

 Today’s digital age sure has spoilt us for choice with a range of devices for our convenience and an app for literally every action we perform.
 However, the downfall of this is that children often resort to digital gadgets like smartphones and tablets to entertain themselves and keep them occupied.
 However, the truth remains that no matter how informative or educational the movies or online games are, they are ultimately harming your child’s eyes and curbing their mental development.